BCusack/PythonDS/README.md

 - In the extensions panel, install the Python extension.
 - In VSCode and ctr+~ to open the terminal `conda create -n env37 python=3.7` .
 See [Managing Environments](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)
 ## Create Project
-- Open Github and Create a new repository with the name of your project.
+- Open Github and Create a new repository with the name of your project, include *.gitignore* for Python.
 - In the local *Projects/Python* open in VSCode **ctr+~** to open the terminal.
 - Copy the clone link from Github and in VSCode's terminal type ***git clone***  paste the link and hit enter.
     - This will create a Project file with git initialised.